MarkLee7925/Customer-Database-Analysis/README.md

 # Customer-Database-Analysis

-## MySQL:
+## Queries:

-A series of queries extracting information from the MySQL database.
+A series of queries extracting information from the customer MySQL database.

 ## Power BI: